 Recent Changes in Minimum Wages

-For the first half of 2019, four regions increased their minimum wages:
+For the first half of 2020, four regions increased their minimum wages:

 In 2018, 15 out of 31 mainland China regions increased minimum wages.
 20 of the regions increased minimum wages in 2017.

-China law requires local governments to update their minimum wage every few years, at a minimum.
+China labour law requires local governments to update their minimum wage every few years, at a minimum.
 Because they have not adjusted their minimum wages in over two years, Fujian, Gansu, Guizhou, Hunan, Qinghai, Tianjin, and Zhejiang are expected to adjust their minimum wages later this year.
 However, China’s law provides greater flexibility to provinces, allowing them to adjust their wages based on local conditions.

 Most of the provinces identify different classes of minimum wage levels for different geographic areas.
 These wages are based on the relative degree of development in the area as well as the cost of living.
 As such, there is a higher minimum wage class for the provincial capital and most developed cities in China.
 In contrast, there is a lower class for rural areas and smaller cities.

 Many Chinese regions often choose to increase their minimum wage to keep pace with the increase in the cost of living.